What is a Citizen Developer and Shadow IT?

 THE SOLUTION: Good News for Business and IT

-Today’s low-code/no-code solutions have come a long way.
+Today’s low-code solutions have come a long way.
 Users don’t have to know much technically, if anything, to assemble useful business applications.
 This is good news for CIO’s and IT departments because now they can employ business users to prototype and create applications.
 Give staff some tools to do it themselves, to a certain degree.
 Major impacts can be made on the time it takes to turn out solutions, easing the stress on IT staff and making line-of-business workers happy, preventing the need to seek out alternative external solutions.